kristijanburnik/wpt-testgen/README.md

 ```

-We can specify by the schema what the valid values are,
+With the schema, one can specify what the specification should look like -
-and define which values we can use and expand into:
+define which values we can use and expand into:

 ```json
 {